agile-learning-institute/mentorHub/specifications/PRINCIPLES.md

 - Automate Everything
   - If you do it twice, automate it the third time.
-  - Build Runbooks to standarize automation
+  - Build Runbooks to standardize automation
   - Favor Simplicity

 ## Separation of Concerns